The Brief

 - Story posts — Multiple touchpoints across Instagram Stories timed around Valentine's Day for sustained visibility

-- Likeness rights — Full usage rights so Dr. Tea could repurpose creator content across their own channels
+- Likeness rights — Full usage rights so Dr. Tea could repurpose influencer content across their own channels

-Both creators were selected for their authentic connections to Pittsburgh's food scene — not just follower count.
+Both influencers were selected for their authentic connections to Pittsburgh's food scene — not just follower count.
 Local credibility was the priority.

 Campaign Execution